Using Data Sources in Queries

 return $u/membersince

 When the XMLFOREST variable is false, the result is a document node.
 Inside the document node is a single element that represents the table.
 Inside the single element node is a sequence of elements named row, each representing one row of the table.
-For example, a result for collection('users') might look like this:
+For example, when XMLFOREST is not used, a result for collection('users') might look like this:

 <users>